China's dot-com darlings tap cheap global credit

 | HONG KONG/SHANGHAI

-HONG KONG/SHANGHAI Chinese search engine company Baidu Inc paid a lower interest rate than Google Inc when it sold $750 million in 10-year bonds last month.
+HONG KONG/SHANGHAI Chinese search engine company Baidu Inc paid a lower interest rate than Google Inc when it sold $750 million (468 million pounds) in 10-year bonds last month.

 The big three plan to use the money to pad their industry advantage at home, to compete better abroad, and perhaps to buy cash-starved rivals.